codepath/android_guides/Developing-Custom-Themes.md

 </resources>
 ```

-To have multiple themes, you will want to create multiple theme definitions in `themes.xml` as should in the XML above.
+To have multiple themes, you will want to create multiple theme definitions in `themes.xml` as shown in the XML above.

 ## 7. Apply Custom Styles